The Power of Dividend

 How about the impact of dividend on the overall performance of my portfolio?

 I have done a quick check on my investment in the Singapore stock market since 2008 :

 Total Return XIRR ( including dividend ) = 18.4 %

 What happen if I exclude the dividend income, total XIRR would drop to 7.2 % only.
 Wow! that’s a huge gap of 11.2 % lower if dividend being excluded, but of course, this might be too extreme as in any case, STI index still giving a dividend yield of around 3.1 %.
 If we factor that in, there is still a whopping 8% different base on my “dividend income “ investing strategies.

-Initially I was wondering why there is such a big gap and could it be because of my loss of around -$84,333 (paper + realized, excluding dividend ) in investing in 3 O&Gs ( SMM/SCI/Keppel Corp) and 3 Telcos ( M1/StarHub/SinTel ) which made XIRR without dividend worse than expected.
+Initially I was wondering why there is such a big gap and could it be because of my loss of around -$84,333 (paper + realized, excluding dividend ) in investing in 3 O&Gs ( SMM/SCI/Keppel Corp) and 3 Telcos ( M1/StarHub/SingTel ) which made XIRR without dividend worse than expected.

 But even if I exclude these 6 stocks in my analysis, the XIRR only improved marginally by 1 % only to 8.2 %, as such I would conclude that dividends play a bigger role in my journey of wealth accumulation and overall portfolio performance.

 How about you? any idea what will be the impact of dividend in your portfolio’s performance? mind to share if you have.

 PS : Don’t just invest base on yield and beware of “value trap “ in chasing yield only stocks, please also look at other aspects of financial analysis e.g FCF / Payout Ratio / Debts to Equity Ratio etc …

 “Dividends were de-emphasized in the 1990s, but after the dot-com bubble burst, investors once again turned their attention to dividends.”
 From Morningstar